The smallest among them are often referred to as 'shrubs' or 'minnows' and come from all sides of the political spectrum.

 Direction Italy (DI)

-Formed in January this year, Direction Italy is a centre-right party combining conservative and liberal stances.
+Formed in January 2017, Direction Italy is a centre-right party combining conservative and liberal stances.
 It was preceded by the Conservatives and Reformists, which split off from Forza Italia.
 Both parties were led by Raffaele Fitto who opposed FI's alliance with the Democratic Party under the Nazareno Pact.

 Liberal Popular Alliance (ALA)